20 EdTech Resources for Educators to Use This Term

 The use of tablets in the classroom has grown significantly these past few years and one of the best is the Apple iPad.
 Though expensive, its benefits are that the majority of pupils are already familiar with its OS and it offers a range of easily downloaded apps.
 However, please note that Apple products do not support Java.

 Google Earth is an amazing tool, particularly for those teaching Geography or Geology.
 The tool is not limited to these subjects though, as you can use it to show students anywhere in the world in an instant.
-This could also be relevant in language classes, History classes, Food Technology classes and many more.
+This could also be relevant in language classes, History classes, Food Technology classes and much more.

 With SlideShare, you can view and upload presentations, documents, videos and other media so that other pupils and educators can access them.
 With the ability to access materials shared by other schools, you can be sure that your classes are varied and interesting.